Gluten-Free Diet for Celiac DiseaseSkip to the navigation

-Flours and foods made with amaranth, arrowroot, buckwheat, corn, flax, millet, potatoes, quinoa, rice, sorghum, soybeans, tapioca, or teff.
+- Flours and foods made with amaranth, arrowroot, beans, buckwheat, corn, cornmeal, flax, millet, pure uncontaminated nut and oat bran, potatoes, quinoa, rice, sorghum, soybeans, tapioca, or teff.

+- Fresh, frozen, and canned meats.
 Read labels for additives that may contain gluten.

 - Fresh, frozen, dried, or canned fruits and vegetables if they do not contain thickening agents or other additives containing gluten.